-Summary Terms And Conditions:
+Summary Terms and Conditions:

 16. If any part/s of these Terms & Conditions are legally ruled to be invalid, illegal or unenforceable, the remainder will not be affected and will continue in full force and effect.

-17. By claiming the Offer, you will be deemed to have agreed to be bound by these Terms & Conditions.
+17. By claiming an Offer, you will be deemed to have agreed to be bound by these Terms & Conditions.

-18. If there is a discrepancy or conflict between these Terms & Conditions and those in any promotional material, these Terms & Conditions will prevail to the extent of such discrepancy or conflict.
+18. If there is a discrepancy between these Terms & Conditions and those in any promotional material, these Terms & Conditions will prevail.

 19. These Terms & Conditions are governed by English law and their interpretation and application will be subject to the exclusive jurisdiction of the courts of England and Wales.